Kruger Mpumalanga International Airport

-Kruger Mpumalanga International Airport (Kruger Mpumalanga Internasionale Lughawe) is located 27 km north east of Mbombela (formerly known as Nelspruit) in Mpumalanga, South Africa.
-Construction began in 2001, and it replaced the smaller Nelspruit Airport.
-It now serves travelers to Kruger National Park.
+Kruger Mpumalanga International Airport (Kruger Mpumalanga Internasionale Lughawe) is an airport located 16 km, or 27 km by road, north east of Mbombela (formerly known as Nelspruit) in Mpumalanga, South Africa.

+The airport opened on 21 October 2002, replacing the smaller Nelspruit Airport.
+It primarily serves tourists to Kruger National Park.

-The airport terminal is roofed almost entirely by thatch, making it the largest thatched structure in Africa, covering approximately 7,350 m2.
+The airport terminal is almost entirely covered by a thatched roof, making it the largest thatched structure in Africa, covering approximately 7,350 m2.

 Operations

 There are scheduled passenger flights to other South African cities as well as regional destinations.

-As of November 2022, German low-cost carrier Eurowings Discover commenced operations between its Frankfurt-hub and Kruger-Mpumalanga via Windhoek, Namibia.
-However, this route was terminated due to low demand by March 2023.
+From November 2022 to March 2023, German low-cost carrier Discover Airlines operated flights between it Frankfurt and Kruger Mpumalanga via Windhoek, Namibia.
+However, this route was terminated due to low demand.